Tenant isolation failures expose financial metadata leakage

 Why this survived testing

 Staging environments that mirror the production schema but use a single synthetic tenant cannot catch this.
-You need explicit cross-tenant boundary tests, where one authenticated identity attempts to retrieve data scoped to a different identity, and the expected result is a rejection or an empty response, not partial data.
+You need explicit cross-tenant boundary tests, where one authenticated identity tries to retrieve data scoped to a different identity, and the expected result is a rejection or an empty response, not partial data.

 Compounded exposure on shared platforms